List of Scary Movie (film series) characters: Brenda Meeks

 Brenda Meeks is the other main character in the Scary Movie franchise.
-Brenda is Shorty’s sister and Cindy’s best friend.
-Brenda was also dating Ray, despite the fact that he is interested in men.
-She gets stabbed in the theater by the killer as well as the theatergoers due to being obnoxious and annoying during the showing of “Shakespeare in Love.”
+Brenda is Shorty's sister and Cindy's best friend.
+Brenda was also dating Ray Wilkins, despite the fact that he is interested in men.
+She gets stabbed in a movie theater by theatergoers due to being obnoxious and annoying during the showing of Shakespeare in Love.

 In the second film, Brenda is alive by unexplained means, and is attending college with Cindy.
-In the third film, she is an elementary school teacher but is killed by Tabitha.
+In the third film, she is an elementary school teacher but is killed by the ghost Tabitha.
 She returns in the fourth film again by unknown means.
-She is based off of Maureen Evans (Scream 2) and Karla Wilson (I Still Know What You Did Last Summer).
+She is based on Maureen Evans (Jada Pinkett) from Scream 2 and Karla Wilson (Brandy) from I Still Know What You Did Last Summer, while her name Meeks is a reference to Martha Meeks from Scream 3 (2000).
+In the sixth film, she is based on Sue Ann Erlington from Ma.